The application period ended on March 31st.

 Born in Shimonoseki, Yamaguchi Prefecture.
 At independent venture capital firm iFund, he has invested in over 10 companies, mainly in consumer-oriented businesses such as entertainment, tourism, and food.
 He also runs the acceleration program "iFarm," which provides support from business launch to fundraising in two months.

-Jun Imai
+IMAI Jun

-Representative Director, IMAJUN Co., Ltd.
+Representative Director, IMAJUN Inc.

 After graduating from university, he worked at the founding of 17LIVE before joining a new business venture at Amuse Inc. In 2021, he founded IMAJUN Inc. as an emcee, and in 2023, he joined Headline Asia and was in charge of managing IVS and other projects.
 He also serves as an advisor for SusHi Tech Tokyo's "ITAMAE" and a judge for TIB PITCH.

-Jun Kitada
+KITADA Jun

 ABC Dream Ventures Inc. Investment Department